Sjord/Sjord.github.io/_posts/2016-07-15-block-iframe-loading.md

 This is a bit of a hack, because iframes are actually useful sometimes and they are not the cause of the problem.
 A better solution would to establish display integrity, for example by requiring elements to be fully visible to receive input.
 Dan Kaminsky [presented a solution](http://www.slideshare.net/dakami/i-want-these-bugs-off-my-internet-51423044) on Defcon 23, and the W3C is [working on a standard](https://dvcs.w3.org/hg/user-interface-safety/raw-file/tip/user-interface-safety.html) to ensure display integrity.

 Refusing to load in an iframe is still an effective way to avoid clickjacking, because many sites have no legitimate use to be loaded in an iframe.
-Therefore we will look further into the headers that control this behaviour.
+Therefore we will look further into the headers that control this behavior.

 ## Headers to block iframe loading